 - 1. Turn off PC power.
-Disconnect the power cord. - Remove the case cover (if applicable). - Gently insert the adapter noting proper key orientation of the expansion connector on a PC/104 compatible card.
+Disconnect the power cord. - 2.
+Remove the case cover (if applicable). - 3.
+Gently insert the adapter noting proper key orientation of the expansion connector on a PC/104 compatible card.
 The adapter is keyed per the current PC/104 Specification.
 This will aid in preventing the adapter from being inserted incorrectly. - 4.
 Mounting hardware (nylon stand-offs and screws) is provided to ensure a good mechanical connection.
-Retain any mounting hardware not used to allow for future expansion. - The cables provided are keyed and can be installed before or after the adapter is inserted in the stack. - 6.
-Replace the cover. - 7.
+Retain any mounting hardware not used to allow for future expansion. - 5.
+Remove the cover. - 6.
 Connect the power cord and power up the machine.